martin-azpillaga/M/Documentation/description.md

 Developers can inspect the generated code and squeeze more performance by overriding specific blocks of code.

-This reduces the presence of performance tricks in the code, improving readability and reducing the complexity.
+This reduces the presence of performance tricks in the code, improving readability and reducing complexity.

 ## M is Flexible